 6. Confidentiality agreement

-Safeguard sensitive information, such as company trade secrets and customer data, by including a confidentiality agreement within the employment contract.
+Safeguard sensitive information, such as company trade secrets and customer data, by including a confidentiality agreement within the employment contract in accordance with employment law.
 Rather than creating a separate document, make it an integrated section of the contract, with a designated area for new employees to provide their digital signature.

 7. A technology privacy policy